FelixFrizzy/WOKIE/README.md

 # How to install
 - Tested with Python 3.11.12 on MacOS 15 and on Debian 12.

-1. Create virtual Python environment.
+1. Create a virtual Python environment.
 2. `pip3 install -r requirements.txt`
 3. `cp .env.template .env`
 4. Add API secrets and other required environment variables (depending on which services you want to use) to `.env`.